 At medium speeds, downforce is a noticeable advantage.
 If you’re looking at this table and thinking 3% grip isn’t that big of a deal, it is.
 On a Miata, that’s the difference of about one second at most race tracks.

 At high speed, over 100 mph, aero is a game changer.

 In the above calculations, I chose a Cl value of 1.0.
 In reality, a good single-element wing in free-stream air, at high velocity (high Reynolds number), can create 50% more downforce than that (Cl 1.5).
 Meaning that if we can place the wing in non-turbulent air, and drive faster (creating a larger Reynolds number), the wing will be at peak performance.

-- If you have an open top, divide the wing’s downforce by 2.5.
+- If you have an open top convertible, divide the wing’s downforce by 2.5.

-- With a choptop, cut it in half.
+- With a choptop (or a hardtop with the window removed), cut downforce in half.

 - With an OEM hard top (also probably applies to a convertible with the roof up), use the figures in the table as is.

 If you want to nerd out on it, you can experiment with wing shapes, angles, turbulence, and lift using the NACA wing calculator and see for yourself.
 If you want real values, you don’t do calculations, you hire a professional (not me) to measure the real-world differences on your car.